khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 #### Dark

-This is the secondary color for the spinner.
-It’s a great alternative for times when the spinner doesn’t need to stand out as much.
-For example, when used to indicate background activity or when used within small elements such as icon buttons.
+A neutral spinner with sufficient contrast helps indicate background activity while not inferring meaning or being too distracting.

 #### Light